FarronF/limerick-council-meetings/meetings/2023/02/13-Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee - 12th December 2022.md

 and the owner of the Debenhams building.
 The Council is currently seeking tenders for a multi-

 disciplinary team to prepare a Framework Plan for the area.
+In advance of full development, the
+---
-In advance of full development, the--- council is considering some meanwhile uses of some of the area, specifically Honan’s Quay/ rear of
+council is considering some meanwhile uses of some of the area, specifically Honan’s Quay/ rear of

 UL and Kings Island Green.